Amazon Music Bestsellers and Deals

 If you wanted a lay-of-the-land, "Darlin' Cory" appeared on 2009's "Meet On The Ledge" 3CD box set featuring Island's Folk and Folk/Rock acts - it's a Denis Blackham remaster and is available on iTunes as a purchase or a listen.

 There's a certain peaceful and positive quality about these albums that I've always loved.
 "Heaven Knows" is as sweet as Seventies singer-songwriter gets.
 Great stuff.
-Recommended.
+Recommended (if you can find one for a reasonable price in 2024).

 PS: